Skip to content

 The authorization network helps with:

 Testing review and approvalLicensed clinicians from the authorization network review and approve testing recommendations.
-These practitioners are independent and may approve or deny requests based on clinical appropriateness.
+These clinicians are independent and may approve or deny requests based on clinical appropriateness.
 If approved, they’ll also review results and contact patients if any critical results are found.

-Accessing resultsWhen results are ready, you, your patient, and the authorization network practitioner will all have access.
+Accessing resultsOnce results are ready, you, your patient, and the authorization network clinician will all have access.
 You’ll receive an email as soon as results are ready.

 Patient notificationAfter you review and share results, your patient will be notified by email.
 Results can be shared directly from your Fullscript account.